Adjoint Reidemeister torsions of some 3-manifolds obtained by Dehn surgeries: The conjecture with

 \subsection{Acknowledgments}

-The author sincerely expresses her gratitude to Takefumi Nosaka for encouragement and useful advice.
+{The author is deeply grateful to the referee for providing insightful comments and constructive feedback.} She sincerely expresses her gratitude to Takefumi Nosaka for encouragement and useful advice.
 She thanks Teruaki Kitano, Yuta Nozaki, and Yoshikazu Yamaguchi for giving valuable comments.
 She is also greatly indebted to Seokbeom Yoon for carefully reading the paper and his insightful discussions.